-New and Updated Laser Safety Apps coming this November
+New and Updated Laser Safety Apps are coming soon

 Following on the success of the world’s first laser safety apps for smartphones, with Apple versions which have been hugely popular with users, we are pleased to announce that the next generation apps will be available shortly.
 The apps are updated and include many new features, and be compatible with the latest version of iOS.
 For the first time too, there will be versions available for Android. – Be sure to check back for the latest news on these releases, or contact us if you would like us to email you when the apps go live.

 Laser Safety Apps for Apple mobile devices - anyone using an Apple iPhone, iPod Touch or iPad, can quickly and conveniently determine the safe exposure distance for visible laser beams.
 Furthermore, the Laser Hazard Distance App is available free of charge in the App Store for users of iTunes.

 These Apps are the first in a series of Safety Apps that are released by LVR designed specifically for Apple devices.
 The fully featured safety apps provide anyone working with lasers in an entertainment or industrial environment, the ability to perform complex calculations and access critical laser safety information at a touch.